-Summer is peak season for vacationers but with the covid-19 still lurking in the air causing pandemic in the world, anyone would be thinking twice about where to go on vacation.
+Summer is the peak season for vacationers, but with the covid-19 still lurking in the air causing a pandemic in the world, anyone would be thinking twice about where to go on vacation.
 For obvious reasons, though how frustrating it can be, flying is out of the question.
 But it’s not something we put ourselves in a fret when we think of spending time in the country we live in.
 A week-long staycation on the island or scenic countryside is suitable in this unfortunate time of coronavirus.
 Although Sweden has an immense nature with its ten million or so population finding a less-crowded staycation spot can be tricky considering the present pandemic situation.

 In collaboration with Hotels.com, but all views are my own.